eleanorhealth/data-engineering-exercise/README.md

 Each task should be completed in the `main.py` file.
 During the interview, you will be asked to walk through your solution and explain your thought process.
 You will also be allowed to use the internet to look up documentation and other resources.
-If you have any questions, please ask.
+If you have any questions, please ask your interviewer, they are there to help you complete the tasks.
+This interview should be conducted as if it is a pair programming exercise.
+While the interviewer will not solve the problems for you, they can guide you towards a solution or coach you through a problem if you are stuck.

 The tasks are as follows: